centraldedados/dpkg-validate/README.md

 ## Installation

+The installation process requires `virtualenv` installed on your system, so that we can install dependencies locally without polluting the system-wide package directory.
+In Debian/Ubuntu, this is done quickly:

+    sudo aptitude install python-virtualenv

-Run `make install`.
+Now, run `make install`.
 A virtualenv with all necessary dependencies will be created in the project directory.

 ## Usage